Modern Slavery – Slavery and Human Trafficking Statement

 We try to identify risks to workers in our supply chain, by regularly refreshing the due diligence we carry out on our key suppliers before we engage them and through the ongoing supplier management processes we have in place.

 When selecting our suppliers, price is not our only driver.
 We are committed to buying quality products and services from ethical suppliers and part of measuring this involves assessing the approach a potential supplier takes to its people and the workers in its own supply chain.
+At the start of the year we published an internal "Supplier Relationship Management Guide", which stresses this point.

 We meet formally with each of our key suppliers at least annually and, among other things, address their approach to slavery and human trafficking at those review meetings.
+In 2016 we invested in contract management software.
+This online system has enabled us to interrogate our contractual terms (including those dealing with the Act) with suppliers more easily.

-Richard Clark, Executive Partner
+Paul Stacey, Executive Partner